Anguswlx/CAN2XY/README.md

-# Recognizing the topological phase transition by Variational Autoregressive Networks
+# Recognizing the topological phase transition by the Continuous-mixture Autoregressive Networks

 Cite this work as,